formsbyair/Documentation/docs/_docs/forms/private-download-links.md

 When accessing the link, FormsByAir will check for a valid "Private Form" authentication ticket.
 If one does not exist the user will be redirected to the login page for the account.

-On login, FormsByAir scans the resulting data from the validation request (from a data table or API) for URLs from supported storage services, and stores a hash of each one against the authentication ticket.
+At login, FormsByAir scans the response from the validation request (from a data table or API) for URLs from supported storage services, and stores a hash of each one against the authentication ticket.

 This allows us to compare a hash of the URL being requested to hash codes in the ticket.
-If there's a match, FormsByAir reads the file from the storage service using credentials in the account, and returns it to the user.
+If there's a match, we read the file from the storage service using credentials in the FormsByAir account, and return it to the user.

 "Private Form" authentication cookies are session-based and expire after 2 hours.